dakeryas/deadbeef-dr-meter/README.md

 The build system relies upon GNU make.
 The computing plugin relies on a `drmeter` library which is also built and installed via the top-level `Makefile`.
-The GUI plugin utilising the computing plugin and displaying its results in a dialog relies upon `pkg-config` to find the GTK library when linking.
-By default, the GTK3 version of the GUI plugin is built (GTK2 is somewhat supported).
+The GUI plugin utilising the computing plugin and displaying its results in a dialog relies upon `pkg-config` to find the GTK library for linking.
+By default, the GTK3 version of the GUI plugin is built.
 On Debian/Ubuntu, you should thus be covered with
 ```
 sudo apt-get install build-essential pkg-config libgtk-3-dev
 ```
-The Makefiles should be easy to port to OSX or FreeBSD.

 ## Installation
 After having installed the aforementionned requirements and cloned this